lpryszcz/rapsi/README.md

   - **[Citation](#citation)**

 # RapSi
-**RapSi** (**Rap**id **Si**milarity search) finds similar proteins nearly instantly.
+**RapSi** (**Rap**id **Si**milarity search) finds similar sequences nearly instantly.
 Major bottleneck of existing tools comes from parsing (slow) or loading database of targets (high memory usage) prior to alignment step.
 To overcome this bottleneck, we hash target sequences into SQL db.
 This guarantees nearly instant selection of promising targets, while securing low memory footprint.
 Only pre-selected targets are later aligned with a query.

 RapSi is:
 - **fast** & **lightweight**, with multi-core support and memory-optimised, reusing existing sequence tables, with BGZIP compression support